 But every day they fight this fear, wear their apron and reach the hospital to help the public.

-That’s what doctors do.
+That’s what doctors and health professionals do.

 I end this article with an appeal to help and support young doctors.